Gibsongf/react-shopping-cart/README.md

 Part of the [Odin Project](https://www.theodinproject.com/) React curriculum <br>
 [Live preview](https://gibsongf.github.io/react-shopping-cart/)

-This project is a simple shopping cart application built with React.
-Users can seamlessly browse through products, view detailed information, and manage their shopping cart with ease.
-It aims to provide a straightforward and enjoyable online shopping experience.
+This project is a simple shopping cart application built with React, featuring a pixel game theme inspired by "Dead Cells."
+Users can explore a collection of pixelated products, view detailed information, and seamlessly manage their shopping cart.
+The theme adds a unique and visually appealing touch to the online shopping experience.